 During her tenure at Jenner & Block, Ms. Norman also completed a secondment to a non-governmental sporting organization, where she handled governance and compliance issues for an upcoming international athletic event in Los Angeles.

-Ms. Norman maintains an active pro bono practice.
-Notably, she has represented an asylum detainee before the Ninth Circuit and successfully defended a client from murder charges before the Los Angeles County Superior Court.
+Ms. Norman maintains an active pro bono practice, with an interest in immigration and criminal defense matters.
+Notably, she has represented a detained Convention Against Torture applicant before the US Court of Appeals for the Ninth Circuit and successfully defended a client against first-degree murder charges during a six-week jury trial in the Los Angeles County Superior Court.

-Ms. Norman received her Juris Doctorate from the University of California, Berkeley, School of Law.
-While in law school, Ms. Norman served as the senior publishing editor of the California Law Review.
-She also competed in the William’s Institute Moot Court Competition and externed for the Honorable Charles R. Breyer, Senior Judge for the Northern District of California.
+Ms. Norman received her JD from the University of California, Berkeley, School of Law, where she was the senior publishing editor of the California Law Review and externed for the Honorable Charles R. Breyer, senior judge for the US District Court for the Northern District of California.

-Ms. Norman received concurrent Bachelor of Arts degrees, summa cum laude, from Barrett, The Honors College at Arizona State University, with majors in Justice Studies and Women & Gender Studies, and a minor in Political Science.
+Ms. Norman received concurrent BA degrees, summa cum laude, from Barrett, The Honors College at Arizona State University, in Justice Studies and Women & Gender Studies, and a minor in Political Science.
 Ms. Norman graduated as valedictorian of her class.